 Asylum seekers to Indonesia up 800 percent

-Kuta: The number of asylum seekers entering Indonesia has drastically increased by 800 percent, an expert said.
+The number of asylum seekers entering Indonesia has drastically increased by 800 percent, an expert has said.

-The UN Refugee Agency (UNHCR) office in Indonesia has recorded a significant rise in the number of refugees, up from only 389 in 2008 to 3,230 people in 2009.
+The United Nations High Commissioner for Refugees (UNHCR) Indonesia’s office recorded that there was significant rise in the number of refugees from only 389 in 2008 to 3,230 people in 2009.

-“There is an increasing trend in the number of both refugees and asylum seekers coming into Indonesia,” said Mitra Salima Suryono, associate external relations for UNHCR Indonesia during a media gathering at Bali Rani Hotel in Kuta on Friday.
+“There is an increasing trend in the number of both refugees and asylum seekers coming into Indonesia,” said Mitra Salima Suryono of UNHCR Indonesia during a media gathering at the Bali Rani Hotel in Kuta on Friday.